AppTonomia-Sirio/BackendEMS/README.md

 sudo -u postgres psql
 ```
 ```
-CREATE DATABASE Backend;
+CREATE DATABASE siriodb;
 ```
 ```
-CREATE USER database WITH PASSWORD '1234';
+CREATE USER django WITH PASSWORD 'django';
 ```
 ```
-GRANT ALL PRIVILEGES ON DATABASE Backend TO database;
+GRANT ALL PRIVILEGES ON DATABASE siriodb TO django;
 ```

 5. Run the migrations